Founder and CEO

 Dr. Quinta Warren, P.E. is the Founder and CEO of EngrRC.
 She holds a Chemical Engineering PhD from the Georgia Institute of Technology, and a Chemical Engineering Bachelors from Penn State University.
 She is a registered Professional Engineer in Texas.

-In her distinguished career, Dr. Warren has worked for the US Department of Energy and the Millennium Challenge Corporation (MCC.gov) as a AAAS Fellow, participating in international policy around power generation.
+In her distinguished career, Dr. Warren has worked for the US Department of Energy and the Millennium Challenge Corporation (MCC.gov) as a AAAS Fellow, participating in international policy and power generation.
 She worked for ConocoPhillips as a reservoir engineer characterizing resources in both mature and new fields in South Texas; researching innovative and economic solutions for recovery of heavy oil in the Canadian oil sands; developing novel methods and compounds for CO2 capture in refining; and inventing a method of predicting crystallization in protein solutions through thermodynamic measurements.
 She has led an asset development team through a depletion planning exercise.
 She led a team through an A&D exercise leading to successful divestiture of the asset.

 Dr. Warren holds a patent for a CO2 Solvent Loading System (Patent 20130136681).
 She has numerous publications and presentations.
 She is currently Director of Professional Education for the Dakar American University of Science and Technology in Senegal.
 She recently published A Practical Guide to Oil & Gas Resource Characterization For Geologists and Reservoir Engineers which is available on Amazon.

 In her distinguished career, Dr. Warren has worked in the following areas:

-- Participated in international policy development and implementation
+- Participated in international energy policy development and implementation

-- Helped manage technology development for coal-generated power and carbon management
+- Helped manage technology development for power generation and carbon management

 - Managed, developed and exploited tight gas assets in South Texas

 - Coordinated reservoir engineering team during successful divestiture (A&D) effort